4 Common Trading Questions From New Traders, Answered

 I recently received these question in the form of an email from a new trader.
 I liked his versions of the questions because they open the discussion up to other issues…such as the economy (and how it might affect trading), and some trading myths.
 If you’re a new trader, you’ll likely find the responses helpful.

-1. Is online trading a business that still welcomes newcomers, or is it hard for them to get a piece of the cake, compared to veterans and given the global crisis?
+1. Is online trading a business that still welcomes newcomers, or is it hard for them to get a piece of the cake, compared to veterans and given the global crisis (trade wars, etc.)?

-While trading is welcoming, in that it’s typically easy to get started (low barriers to entry), it has never been welcoming in the sense that it’s easy to make money…and hold on to it.
+While trading is welcoming, in that it’s typically easy to get started and has low barriers to entry, it has never been welcoming in the sense that it’s easy to make money and hold on to it.

 There are times when it’s easier to make money.
-For example, short-term trading was very popular during the Tech Bubble leading into the year 2000 and for a time after.
-When something is moving in one direction, a lot, it’s quite easy to make money.
-But to continually grow capital–and not lose it when conditions change–that’s never easy.
+For example, short-term trading was very popular during the Tech Bubble leading into the year 2000.
+When an asset is moving in one direction, a lot, it’s quite easy to make money.
+But to continually grow capital–and not lose it when conditions change–is not easy.
 Very few new day traders who saw a brief period of success during that time were able to continue producing profits…they gave it all back.

-With a solid strategy and the right mindset it doesn’t matter what’s going on in the world.
+With a solid strategy and the right mindset, it doesn’t matter what’s going on in the world.
 There will always only be a few, of the many, how are very good at something.
 Day trading and swing trading are no different.
-There will always be (only a few) people who make money short-term trading, and the vast majority will lose, even though they have some brief periods of success (see Short-Term Trading Success Rates).
+There will always be only a few people who make money short-term trading, and the vast majority will lose, even though they have some brief periods of success.

-With a sound trading method, volatility (or a global crisis) isn’t an issue.
-A trader learns to adapt to changing market conditions, including changes in volatility, volume and direction.
-These topics were addressed in How to Day Trade the Forex Market in Two Hour or Less.
-While the article discusses day trading the forex market, the concepts discussed are applicable to longer-term trading and other markets as well.
+With a sound trading method, volatility, a crisis, or a trade war isn’t an issue.
+A trader learns to adapt to changing market conditions, including changes in volatility, volume, and direction.
+See How to Day Trade the Forex Market in Two Hour or Less.
+While the article discusses day trading the forex market, many of the concepts are applicable to longer-term trading and other markets as well.

-2. Other than welcoming, does it allow for a mid-high quality lifestyle (or free of economic pressure at least) if one sets himself to it?
+2. Does trading allow for a mid-high quality lifestyle (or free of economic pressure at least) if one sets themself to it?

 Develop consistency first, and then grow the account using that method so you can take bigger positions.
-In this way you keep the consistency, but can slowly grow daily/monthly income.
-Whether the income provides a high-quality life is up to the person.
+In this way, you keep the consistency and can slowly grow daily/monthly income.
+Whether the income provides a high-quality life is up to you.
 I know many people who make lots of money, but spend even more.
-I live in an affluent city, but there are many very wealthy people living pay check to pay check.
+I live in an affluent city, but there are many wealthy people living paycheck to paycheck.
 So money doesn’t determine quality of life…choices do.

-Trading can produce a great income trading/working only a few hours a day or less, but how the extra time and money is spent/not spent is the true determinant of quality of life.
+Trading can produce a great income in a few hours or less a day, but how the extra time and money is spent/not spent is the true determinant of quality of life.

-Of course, this is for the people who actually become successful.
-Overall, less than 5% of men who attempt trading will be able to make a living at it.
-Women, your chance at trading success is much, much higher–about 25%+.
+This is for the people who actually become successful.
+Overall, a very small percentage of people who try it will make a living at it.

 One thing I must point out which frustrates to me to no end is the when people say “Well, if making 20% a month, in less than 10 years I/you will be